 I have some great news for you, teachers who are not in Korea.
 The article is not Korea specific and would work in just about any country I think.
 I could picture it being quite relevant to people in both developing, and developed countries.

-Korean university students don’t think that much about environmental issues such as green energy, but it’s actually quite an important issue to be aware of.
-Not that they weren’t interested—they generally are.
+Korean university students don’t often think that much about environmental issues such as green energy, but it’s actually quite an important issue to be aware of.
+Not that they weren’t interested when I did this lesson—they generally are.
 However, it’s just not something on their minds.

 Even though I’m “just” an English teacher, I think I have the potential to change lives and thinking for the better.
 Expand some minds.
 Raise some consciousness, you know?